 The 440BX chipset, developed by Intel, is the ultimate processor platform targeted for 3D graphics and multimedia applications.
-Along with System-to-PCI bridge integrated with optimized DRAM controller and data path, the chipset introduces the Accelerated Graphics Port (AGP) interface.
-AGP is a high performance, component level interconnect targeted at 3D applications and is based on a set of performance enhancements to PCI.
+Along with a System-to-PCI bridge integrated with an optimized DRAM controller and data path, this chipset supports the Accelerated Graphics Port (AGP) interface.
+AGP is a high performance, component level interconnect targeted at 3D applications and based on a set of performance enhancements to PCI.
 The I/O subsystem portion of the 440BX platform is based on the PIIX4E, a highly integrated version of Intel's PCI-to-ISA bridge family.

-The PCI/AGP and system bus interface controller (82443BX) supports up to two Pentium II processors.
-It provides an optimized 72-bit DRAM interface (64-bit data plus ECC).
-This interface supports 3.3V DRAM technologies.
+The PCI/AGP and system bus interface controller (82443BX) supports up to two Pentium II/III processors.
+It provides an optimized 72-bit DRAM interface (64-bit data plus ECC) that supports 3.3V DRAM technology.
 The controller provides the interface to a PCI bus operating at 33 MHz.
 This interface implementation is compliant with the PCI Rev 2.1 Specification.
-The AGP interface is based on the AGP Specification Rev 1.0.
-It can support up to 133 MHz (532 MB/s) data transfer rates.
+The AGP interface is based on AGP Specification Rev 1.0.
+It can support data transfer rates of up to 133 MHz (532 MB/s).